chichiwang/notes/computing/crash_course/glossary/README.md

 The term "solid state" became popular in the beginning of the semiconductor era in the 1960s to distinguish this new technology based on the transistor, in which the electronic action of devices occurred in a solid state, from previous electronic equipment that used [vacuum tubes](#vacuum-tube), in which the electronic action occurred in a gaseous state.
 A semiconductor device works by controlling an electric current consisting of electrons or holes moving within a solid crystalline piece of semiconducting material such as silicon, while the thermionic vacuum tubes it replaced worked by controlling current conducted by a gas of particles, electrons or ions, moving in a vacuum within a sealed tube.

 ## [Source-Code Repository](https://en.wikipedia.org/wiki/Comparison_of_source-code-hosting_facilities)
 A _source-code repository_ is a file archive and web hosting facility for source code of software, documentation, web pages, and other works, accessible either publicly or privately.
 They are often used by open-source software projects and other multi-developer projects to maintain revision and version history, or [version control](#version-control).
 Many repositories provide a bug tracking system, and offer release managment, mailing lists, and wiki-based project documentation.
-Software authors generally retain their copyright when softare is posted to a code hosting facility.
+Software authors generally retain their copyright when software is posted to a code hosting facility.

 ## [Speculative Execution](https://en.wikipedia.org/wiki/Speculative_execution)
 An optimization technique where a computer system performs some task that may not be needed.
 Work is done before it is known whether it is actually needed, so as to prevent a delay that would have to be incurred by doing the work after it is known that it is needed.
 If it turns out the work was not needed after all, most changes made by the work are reverted and the results are ignored.